Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: SEDs

 \section{SEDs}

-In this appendix, we expand on our discussion of our SED-fitting of \pc\ galaxies.
+In this appendix, we expand on our discussion of our SED fitting of \pc\ galaxies.
 We first report the photometry that we measure for each galaxy in Table~\ref{tab:phot} utilising the \texttt{Photutils} package.

 We fit this photometry, in combination with the emission line fluxes reported in Table~\ref{tab:fluxes}, with the SED-fitting code \texttt{Prospector}.
-We show the best-fit SEDs and SFHs from this SED-fitting in Figure~\ref{fig:SEDs}.
+We show the best-fit SEDs and SFHs from this SED fitting in Figure~\ref{fig:SEDs}.
 All of the galaxies in \pc\ are characterised by ongoing bursts in their SFHs.
 While some galaxies show evidence of mild Balmer breaks, which correspond to the galaxies with older stellar populations, the majority are characterised by having strong emission lines.
-The SFHs of PW4 and PW5 are consistent with those reported in \citep{tacchella_jwst_2023}.
+The SFHs of PW4 and PW5 are consistent with those reported in \cite{tacchella_jwst_2023}.